Common Shiner

 Luxilus cornutus

-A shimmering icon of North American streams, the Common Shiner is a master of the social scene.
-With its brilliant silver scales and fascinating nesting habits, it brings life and movement to any backyard waterway.
+A shimmering inhabitant of North American streams, the Common Shiner is a master of the underwater world, known for its brilliant silver scales and lively social behavior.

 Quick Identification